tjguk/networkzero/README.rst

 If you're using DHCP (and you probably are) then you can't even write the IP on a sticky label.
 This can be as true for a classroom laptop set as much as it is for a Raspberry Pi lab.

+In addition, the services may be run on the same or a different box.

 In the robot example above we have two "services": the robot RPi and the controller laptop.
 They need to find and talk to each other without knowing